Marie Currie: Personal life

 Currie dated Toto guitarist Steve Lukather in the late 70s, and they got married on November 7, 1981.
 They had two children, Tina (born May 13, 1985) and Trevor (born May 4, 1987).
-Currie and Lukather divorced in the early 1990s.
+Currie and Lukather divorced in 1990.

 In 2014, they appeared on the cover of Steel Notes Magazine (alongside singer Debbie Harry, and model Josi Kat) with a lengthy feature story on her life and work featured in the issue.

 References in pop culture

 On the cover of the Runaways "Neon Angels on the Roads to Ruin" single Currie's twin is wearing a shirt with Marie's name on it.

 Currie's then husband, Steve Lukather, wrote and dedicated Toto's songs, "I Won't Hold You Back" and "I'll Be Over You" to her.

 Harmony Korine has stated that the characters Dot and Helen Darby (played by Chloë Sevigny and Carisa Glucksman) in his 1997 film Gummo "were bas [sic] a combination of Cherie and Marie Currie, home schooling, and the Shaggs."

 In 2018, a photo of Marie Currie appeared in Bad Reputation, a documentary about the career of Cherie's ex-bandmate, Joan Jett.
 In the documentary, Kim Fowley tells the story of how he would not allow them both to join the Runaways because he did not want a set of identical twins being backed by an all-girl rock band.
 Therefore, only Cherie joined.

-Currie was portrayed by Riley Keough (granddaughter of Elvis Presley) in the film The Runaways, about the band of the same name.
+Currie was portrayed by Riley Keough in the film The Runaways, about the band of the same name.